kleber-maia/iobjects/README.md

 Although the source code is really well documented, all the comments (and the user interface as well) were published as is: in brazilian portuguese.
 I apologize for any inconvenience, but I'm afraid I'll not have spare time enough to work on any kind of translation.

+## Quickly running
+1. Download/obtain the project.
+2. Create the database: there is a .sql file on the root of this project which contains all the needed table structure, plus a few sample records.
+Although the script was generated from a PostgreSQL database, it should be easy to migrate it to another RDMS of your choice.
+3. Open **iobjects/web.work/connections/default.dbc** and configure it to access your recently created database.
+4. If you are using Netbeans 7+, just Run the project (F6).
+If you are using another IDE, it may require some configuration.
+5. You should see the login screen in your default web browser.

+The following users will be automatically created on the first run.
+Additionally, you'll be able to insert all users and roles that you need by using the [Security Service](https://github.com/kleber-maia/iobjects-security-service) module's interface.
+- Username: **@Super Usuário**, Password: **superusuario**
+- Username: **Administrador**, Password: **administrador**
+- Username: **Convidado**, Password: **convidado**

 ## Business objects
 A long time ago, I read this book entitled "Theory of Responsibility" (in portuguese, Teoria da Responsabilidade, or something like that) which gave me a profound sense of object oriented design.
 It also made me rethink everything I had ever done, until I started to notice the "coincidences" between the problems and the solutions I had designed.
 At the end of that philosophical trip, I came up with these three design patterns which has been meeting 100% of my needs when designing information systems.